List of new religious movements

 A new religious movement (NRM) is a religious or spiritual group or community with practices of relatively modern origins.
 NRMs may be novel in origin or they may exist on the fringes of a wider religion, in which case they will be distinct from pre-existing denominations.
 Academics identify a variety of characteristics which they employ in categorizing groups as new religious movements.
 The term is broad and inclusive, rather than sharply defined.
 New religious movements are generally seen as syncretic, employing human and material assets to disseminate their ideas and worldviews, deviating in some degree from a society's traditional forms or doctrines, focused especially upon the self, and having a peripheral relationship that exists in a state of tension with established societal conventions.

 A NRM may be one of a wide range of movements ranging from those with loose affiliations based on novel approaches to spirituality or religion to communitarian enterprises that demand a considerable amount of group conformity and a social identity that separates their adherents from mainstream society.
 Use of the term NRM is not universally accepted among the groups to which it is applied.
-Scholars have estimated that NRMs now number in the tens of thousands worldwide.
+Scholars have estimated that NRMs number in the tens of thousands worldwide.
 Most have only a few members, some have thousands, and very few have more than a million.
 Academics occasionally propose amendments to technical definitions and continue to add new groups.